Why you should take Humanities 1 and 2 in your first two terms at Dartmouth College?

 In each section, the professor carefully reads, comments upon, and suggests ways of improving your essays.
 You will receive help with both the intellectual content of your work and the craft of writing.

-The course is deliberately structured to be demanding.
+The course is deliberately structured to engage you.
 Its philosophy is that the purpose of an education is to expand cultural and intellectual horizons and promote the kinds of intellectual and personal self-discipline that are important to the life of the mind and to life in society.
-The demands it will make on your time are reasonable, but it is not an “easy” way to satisfy the College’s distributive requirement in Literature.
+The demands it will make on your time are reasonable, though it is not an “easy” way to satisfy the College’s distributive requirement in Literature.

-- Because Humanities 1 and 2 are a foundation for study in many departments and programs in the Social Sciences as well as the Humanities.
+Humanities 1 and 2 are a foundation for study in many departments and programs in the Social Sciences as well as the Arts & Humanities, and the texts you’ll explore in Humanities 1 and 2 will stay with you for a lifetime